-Many parents do not tolerate drug use by their teenage children because of the possibility of them underachieving or even becoming addicted.
-Another perspective is that occasional drug or alcohol use is acceptable as many teenagers experiment during high school.
+Parents of teengaers often have different attitudes towards their children experimenting with drugs.
+Most do not tolerate drug use by their teenage children because of health risks, the possibility of them underachieving or even becoming addicted.
+Another perspective is that occasional drug or alcohol use is acceptable, especially since many teenagers experiment during high school.
 What most parents do not realize, as well as the teenagers who are using, is that the teenage brain is far more susceptible to damage from drugs and alcohol than the adult brain.
 If you're a parent and are in the need of help, you can get guidance from Parent Success

 Drug and alcohol abuse cause longer lasting effects in the teen brain than the adult brain.
 One reason is that a teenager's brain has more receptors.
 When drugs enter the body, they bind to receptors producing the various effects.
 For example, when a teen smokes marijuana, the brain holds onto the cannabis for a prolonged period of time in comparison with the adult brain.
 Cognitive function is impaired for a longer period of time in the form of memory, concentration, and learning ability.
 Addiction is believed to be a disease influenced by learned behaviors.
 During teen years the brain is growing and learning how to behave making teens especially vulnerable to dependency and addiction.
 In a recent study, adolescent rats worked harder and longer for cocaine than adult rats, showing that teens become addicted more quickly and with a stronger dependency.
 Dependency and addiction can cause problems of their own and chronic abuse of some substances can be fatal.